 To be awarded an Associate Degree, students must earn an overall minimum cumulative average of 2.000, and a minimum cumulative average of 2.000 in all courses in the area of specialization.
 To be awarded a Certificate, students must earn an overall minimum cumulative average of 2.000, and a minimum cumulative average of 2.000 in the certificate program requirements.

-Specific degree and certificate program requirements are listed for each program in the "Programs of Study" section of this catalog (see pages 35-71).
-Any substitutions must be approved by the program advisor and, in the case of general education requirements (see in first column of this page), the Vice President for Academic Affairs.
-The appropriate waiver/ substitution form must be filed with the Registrar's Office.
-Also, in addition to their program and general education requirements, degree-seeking students must complete:
+Specific degree and certificate program requirements are listed for each program in the "Programs of Study" section of this catalog (see pages 37-88).
+Any substitutions must be approved by the program advisor and, in the case of general education requirements (on page 24), the Vice President for Academic Affairs.
+The appropriate waiver/substitution form must be filed with the Registrar's Office.
+Also, in addition to their program and general education requirements, degreeseeking students must complete:

-- A six-item core competencies portfolio (see page 22); and - 12 FORUM units (see page 21); and - 30 hours of Health/Fitness participation (see next paragraph)
+- A six-item core competencies portfolio (see page 21); and - 12 FORUM units (see page 23); and - 30 hours of Health/Fitness participation (see below).